Support Us

 Brave New Words

-Whether you’re a seasoned professional or have never done it before we want to hear from you!
+Whether you’re a seasoned professional or trying it for the first time, we want to hear from you!
+There are absolutely no restrictions on content.

-For full instructions, to take part or for more information send an email to: [email protected]
+For full instructions, to participate, or for more information, please email Martin at [email protected].

-Sotirius shall host a discussion on the meaning of democracy in the 21st Century.
-How does it relate to the current political landscape and in turn, our personal life?
-Is there such a thing as a truly democratic society?
-An open discussion and lecture on the process, philosophy and meaning of democracy in 2015.
+Sotirius will lead a discussion on the meaning of democracy in the 21st century.
+How does it relate to today’s political landscape and, in turn, our personal lives?
+Is a truly democratic society possible?
+This open discussion and lecture will explore the process, philosophy, and relevance of democracy in 2015.

 Democracy.
 Ligorano/Reese.